 BookLab

-BookLab is the English department’s makerspace, studio, library and community letterpress.
+BookLab is the English department’s makerspace, letterpress printing studio, library, and center for the book arts.

 Location: Tawes 3248